 → Too young, too good, or too abstract.
 Sorry, this determination is subjective.
 Art is unfair that way.

-→ No parent or guardian’s permission, or the child doesn’t consent.
+→ No parent or guardian’s permission, or the child doesn’t want their art displayed.

 → “Color by numbers” drawings are only accepted if they’re creative, and are a small part of a larger original art exhibit.

-If I don’t accept the art, I almost always reply with “Try again later!”
+If I don’t accept the art, the answer is almost always “Try again later!”
 You might also visit Artsonia.com, which is a super cool, online art museum for kid art classes (individuals can’t submit there though).

 With these disclaimers in mind, here’s how things work:

-→ Send me 1-3 sample drawings (or send me a link to a cloud account).
-If the child has many drawings, you only need to send a few and describe the rest [e.g. “They love drawing _________ and have dozens on their wall.” or “The drawings are random, but mostly zoo animals.”].
-E-mail me at: email@example.com
+→ E-mail me 1-3 sample drawings as attachments (or send me a link to a cloud account).
+If the child has many drawings, initially you only need to send a few and describe the rest [e.g. “They love drawing _________ and have dozens on their wall.” or “The drawings are random, but mostly flowers.”].
+E-mail me at: firstname.lastname@example.org and PLEASE put “Fridge Art Submission” in the subject line to avoid being categorized as spam.

-→ Drawings are usually compiled with other submissions.
+→ Drawings are usually compiled with other submissions in the main kid art exhibit.
 Larger collections of 25 or more drawings may be made into a stand-alone video exhibit if there’s a common theme to the drawings, and most importantly, I have time.
 Group submissions are fine, such as from classes or clubs (if you contact me ahead of time, we might try an animation project).

 → If accepted, I’ll ask each child to complete this sentence: “Art is_________?”

-→ If the child has a written story to go with their art, we might do a voiceover (click here for an example).
+→ If the child has a written story (which may or may not be related to their art), we might record a voiceover (click here for an example).

 → Ideally, the parent or guardian photographs or scans the art.
 A few images can be e-mailed, or large numbers put into cloud accounts (if you’re not tech savvy, I can help with cloud accounts such as Google Drive, Dropbox, iCloud, OneDrive, etc.).